Statutory duty of academies

 - Pursue with parents and pupils any persistent problems referred by Assistant Heads of Year and/or the Attendance Officer

-- Co -ordinate rewards including food Friday, attendance trips and attendance ambassadors.
+- Co -ordinate rewards including attendance chocolate rewards, attendance trips and attendance ambassadors.

 Academy Attendance Officer